yardinternet/relay/readme.txt

 == Changelog ==

+= 1.3.1: Jun 10, 2025 =

+* Fix: use the correct option key on multisite installations

 = 1.3.0: Jun 10, 2025 =

-* Add: a settings page for inserting or generating an API key
+* Add: a settings page for inserting or generating an api key
 * Change: rely on the custom api key instead of WordPress capabilities for api access
 * Change: only allow plugin to be activated on the network of a multisite installation